Is Whey Gluten-Free? A Nutritionist’s Perspective

 4. Those Choosing a Gluten-Free Lifestyle

-For my clients choosing to go gluten-free, I recommend focusing on whole, naturally gluten-free foods like fruits, vegetables, lean proteins, and gluten-free grains such as quinoa and rice.
-When it comes to whey protein, ensuring the product is labeled gluten-free helps simplify their choices.
+For those of my customers who want to become gluten-free, I advise emphasising entire, naturally gluten-free meals including fruits, vegetables, lean meats, and gluten-free grains including quinoa and rice.
+Regarding whey protein, making sure the product is labeled gluten-free helps streamline their options.

 5. Children and Adolescents with Gluten Intolerance